gemoc/ICSA2017Tutorial/readme.md

-## Step 3: Integrating FSM into a component meta model
+## Step 3: Integrating FSM into a component metamodel

 // TODO: the title is wrong.
 Here we add graphical editing capabilities